-Closing date for receiving applications by Doncaster Local Authority: 15 January 2023
+Closing date for receiving applications by Doncaster Local Authority: 15 January 2024

-Offer day: 16 April 2023 - letters posted by the LA
+Offer day: 16 April 2024 - letters posted by the LA

-- 1. The school requires supplementary information not contained on the Common Application form.
+- The school requires supplementary information not contained on the Common Application form.
 This supplementary information is needed to place your application in the correct priority of admission category. - 2.
 The Supplementary Information Form, obtainable in the LA admission booklet, MUST be completed and securely attached to the Common Application form and returned to the Local Authority. - 3.
-Minister's reference to support regular church attendance. - St Oswald's church Ministers reference Reference MUST be handed into school office for completion by St Oswald's minister. - A copy of the Parents/carers or Childs regular attendance register.
+Minister's reference to support regular church attendance.

+St Oswald's church Ministers reference

+Reference MUST be handed into school office for completion by St Oswald's minister. - 4 A copy of the Parents/carers or Childs regular attendance register.

 St Oswald's Church's attendance register Parents/carers must ensure that they complete the attendance book held by church on each visit.
-This attendance register will be forwarded to school. - 5.
-This Supplementary Information Form is not an application for admission to the school and its return does not guarantee a place at the school; however it does affect the admission category your application will be placed in.
+This attendance register will be forwarded to school.

+- 5. This Supplementary Information Form is not an application for admission to the school and its return does not guarantee a place at the school; however it does affect the admission category your application will be placed in. - 6.
+Failure to complete and return the sheet "SUPPLEMENTARY INFORMATION TO MAKE AN APPLICATION FOR A CHURCH OF ENGLAND SCHOOL" may affect the admission category in which your application is placed.

-St. Peter's Catholic Primary School Admission Policy 2023 / 2024
+St. Peter's Catholic Primary School Admission Policy 2024-25